mnagatsuka/next-fastapi-note-app/docs/ui/pages/home.md

 This page is composed of the following components.
 For component details, see the **Storybook** and individual component specs.

 ### Primary Components
-- `Header` (sticky top navigation with authentication actions)
+- `Header` (global site navigation - inherited from layout)
-- `HeroSection` (welcome banner with app title and description)
+- Hero section (inline welcome banner with app title and description)
 - `LatestNotesSection` (paginated grid of recently published notes with author filtering)
+- `PublicNotesGrid` (responsive grid layout for note cards)
 - `NoteCard` (individual note preview cards with author navigation)

 ### Responsive Behavior
 - The layout is mobile-first and fills the screen width by default.
-- Container with max-width constraints and padding (`container mx-auto px-4 py-6`).
+- Container with max-width constraints and padding (`container mx-auto px-4 sm:px-6 lg:px-8 py-8`).
-- Header remains sticky at the top for easy navigation with backdrop blur effect.
+- Header is positioned at the top (not sticky).
 - Note cards arrange in responsive grid (1 column mobile, 2 columns tablet, 3 columns desktop).
 - Pagination controls adapt to screen size with centered layout.